Introduction

 Industries benefiting from Kanban

-Kanban is versatile and can be applied in various sectors like software development, marketing and design, human resources and manufacturing.
+Kanban is versatile and can be applied in various sectors, including software development, marketing and design, human resources, and manufacturing.

 Extreme Programming (XP)